Cecilapp/Cecil/docs/2-Content.md

 ## Variables

-The front matter can contains custom variables or override predefined variables.
+The front matter can contains custom variables applied to the current _Page_.

 ### Predefined

-All predefined variables are editable except `section`.
+All the predefined variables can be overridden except `section`.

 | Variable    | Description       | Default value                                      | Example       |
 | ----------- | ----------------- | -------------------------------------------------- | ------------- |